"Preserving life is my responsibility.

 Ms. Silver (Taino/Latina) has lectured nationally and internationally.
 As special guest speaker at the Parliaments of Canberra and Sydney in Australia and keynote speaker for the Family Voice Australia: International Conference on the Family in New Zealand with her lecture tour entitled the Clear Research Native to Native Out Back Outreach.
 Ms. Silver has partnered with many organizations including: the Army Medical Research and Materiel Command, the Department of Defense, The National Cancer Institute, and Harvard University.
 She is a founding member of the National Breast Cancer and the Environment Research Group.

-Ms. Silver was sponsored by organizations of the countries of Australia and Canada to speak in 2008, 2009 at the United Nations Commission on the Status of Violence Against Women at the United Nations Conference on Women.
+Ms. Silver was sponsored by organizations of the countries of Australia and Canada to speak in 2008, 2009, and 2016 at the United Nations Commission on the Status of Women at the United Nations Conference on Women.
 Her topic: Abortion as Violence Against Women.